UBC-MDS/chembox/README.md

 What we do differently:

-- We include an extra unit conversion for molar mass for simpler user configuration and enhanced functionality.
+- We include a dataframe of the molecule properties to give the user enhanced functionality and insights.

 - `chemsolve` accepts user-defined reactions.
 In our package, we include methods for automated combustion equation generation and balancing.